Financial services usability testing

 Sharon Meaney, Senior User Researcher at Wells Fargo, adds to this sentiment, “Getting the customer voice to where it needs to go is super important.
 Make sure it permeates your organization and that your business team, product owners, and design teams are all on board and setting a customer-centric KPI.
 It’s getting that voice infused throughout your organization, so you’re not operating out of a silo or vacuum.”

-Below are the tips and tricks to keep in mind when conducting user testing for your financial service, whether you’re gearing up for your first study or your hundredth.
+Below are the tips and tricks to remember when conducting user testing for your financial service, whether you’re gearing up for your first study or your hundredth.

 No matter how progressive a financial institution may be, all of them will have a lot of regulatory considerations.
 As a result, additional precautions and approvals must be taken, requiring projects to be planned out far in advance.
 Building a research interval after each iteration from the get-go is critical.
 The benefit of this step is that your team will know exactly what to expect and can prepare.